shaishav06/shaishav06/README.md

 <h3> About me:</h3>

-- 🔭 I’m currently working on **GenAi, DataScience, Machine-learning and Cloud**.
+- 🔭 I’m currently working on **GenAi, MLOps, LLMOps, DataScience, Machine-learning and Cloud**.

 - 🌱 I’m currently learning everything 🤣

 - Always ready to collaborate and build new things 🚀️.

-- 🤯️ Hackathon enthusiast.

 - 👨‍💻 All of my projects are available at [https://github.com/shaishav06](https://github.com/shaishav06)